LinkedInAttic/hopscotch/README.md

 * `hopscotch.unlisten(eventName, callback)` - Removes a callback for one of the event types.

-* `hopscotch.refreshBubblePosition()` - Redraws the bubble at new position of the element.
-Useful if the element's position changed or if you want to keep bubble in relative position when scrolling is used.
+* `hopscotch.refreshBubblePosition()` - Redraws the bubble at a new position.
+Useful if element's position changes or if you need to keep bubble relative to the element when scrolling.

 * `hopscotch.removeCallbacks(eventName[, tourOnly])` - Remove callbacks for hopscotch events.
 If tourOnly is set to true, only removes callbacks specified by a tour (callbacks set by hopscotch.configure or hopscotch.listen will remain).
 If eventName is null or undefined, callbacks for all events will be removed.